Education & Experience:

 Upon graduating summa cum laude in 2011, she pursued doctoral research as an NSF Graduate Research Fellow with Professor Eric N. Jacobsen at Harvard University.
 During her time in the Jacobsen group, she discovered a synergistic ion-binding strategy for enantioselective catalysis and elucidated key mechanistic features of reaction systems for ion-binding catalysis.

-She next moved to Princeton University to examine the cooperative interplay of redox-active transition metals and ligands in selective catalysis from an organometallic perspective as an NIH NRSA Postdoctoral Research fellow with Professor Paul J. Chirik.
-At Princeton, she leveraged mechanistic insights to develop useful catalytic methodology for upgrading unactivated olefins to value-added motifs through the formation and control of metallacyclic intermediates.
+She next moved to Princeton University to examine the cooperative interplay of redox-active transition metals and ligands in selective catalysis from an organometallic perspective as an NIH NRSA Postdoctoral Research Fellow with Professor Paul J. Chirik.
+At Princeton, she leveraged mechanistic insights to develop catalytic methodology for upgrading unactivated olefins to value-added motifs through the formation and control of metallacyclic intermediates.

-Outside the lab, Rose enjoys running, cycling, yoga, sampling coffee and tea, chemistry outreach & community education, and advancing diversity & inclusion in STEM.
+Outside the lab, Rose enjoys cycling, yoga, sampling coffee and tea, chemistry outreach & community education, and advancing diversity & inclusion in STEM.